ghazi-naceur/data-highway/README.md

 - **"offset"** could have one of these values **earliest** and **latest**

 ##### * With streaming :

+Consuming data will be performed by **"spark-kafka-plugin-streams-consumer"** :

 ```json
 {
   "route": {